olaanders/rpg-wfrp/characters/npc-matheus-malthuisen-barber-surgeon.md

  the next two years working off his loan on board a ship called the Ingrid.
 Not a bad post, if only he could find a cure for seasickness._

-> Quote: “I know it tastes awful, but you can either drink this restorative or I can resort to leeches...there’s a good fellow.
+> “I know it tastes awful, but you can either drink this restorative or I can resort to leeches...there’s a good fellow.
 Nobody ever asks for the leeches.”